IntellectualLabs/template_data_science/{{cookiecutter.repo_name}}/README.md

 ## 1. Setup

-(For the precommit hooks used in this template see: `precommit.md`.)
 {% if cookiecutter.python_package_manager == 'poetry' %}
 _The setup shows how to set up your environment with the `poetry` python package manager_.